Fecal–oral route

 The "F-diagram" (feces, fingers, flies, fields, fluids, food), showing pathways of fecal–oral disease transmission.
 The vertical blue lines show barriers: toilets, safe water, hygiene and handwashing.

 The fecal–oral route (also called the oral–fecal route or orofecal route) describes a particular route of transmission of a disease wherein pathogens in fecal particles pass from one person to the mouth of another person.
 Main causes of fecal–oral disease transmission include lack of adequate sanitation (leading to open defecation), and poor hygiene practices.
 If soil or water bodies are polluted with fecal material, humans can be infected with waterborne diseases or soil-transmitted diseases.
 Fecal contamination of food is another form of fecal-oral transmission.
-Washing hands properly after changing a baby's diaper or after performing anal hygiene can prevent foodborne illness from spreading..Toilet flushing & subsequent inhaled aerosols is another potential route.
+Washing hands properly after changing a baby's diaper or after performing anal hygiene can prevent foodborne illness from spreading.
+Toilet flushing and subsequent inhaled aerosols is another potential route.

 The common factors in the fecal-oral route can be summarized as five Fs: fingers, flies, fields, fluids, and food.
 Diseases caused by fecal-oral transmission include typhoid, cholera, polio, hepatitis and many other infections, especially ones that cause diarrhea.